ozkriff/ozkriff.github.io-src/content/2019-09-16--devlog-zemeroth-v0-6/index.md

   that can do anything with an armored fighter.

-Basic fighter types were nerfed: less strength points, accuracy, abilities, etc, but are still useful.
+Basic fighter types were nerfed: fewer strength points, accuracy, abilities, etc, but are still useful.

 The idea is that the player should have fighters from all three types in their group: